 There are several different procedures and sources of bone that can be used for bone augmentation.
 Your oral surgeon will select a procedure depending on the type, location and number of implants to be used.
 If you need a bone graft, it is important that you and your oral surgeon discuss all of the options available to you.

-Onlay Grafting is typically reserved for cases where bone support is very deficient.
+Onlay grafting is typically reserved for cases where bone support is very deficient.
 A bone graft using your own bone is placed to increase the ridge width and/or height.
-In these situations, the graft is taken from another area inside your mouth and transplanted into the deficient area.
+The graft is taken from another area inside your mouth and transplanted into the deficient area.
 Once transplanted, it will grow in its new location.
 This in-office procedure is usually performed using a sedative or general anesthesia.

 Guided Tissue Regeneration (GTR) a.k.a.
 Guided Bone Regeneration (GBR)

-GTR can be used is cases where the bone support mildly to moderately deficient.
-Your own bone can be used; however GTR is most often done using particulate bone substitutes.
+GTR can be used is cases where the bone support is mildly to moderately deficient.
+Your own bone can be used however, GTR is most often done using particulate bone substitutes.
 Using bone substitutes gives the advantage of not needing an additional procedure to take your own bone.
 There are several types and sources of bone substitutes.
 Your oral surgeon will discuss the most appropriate one with you.

 The deficient area is filled with bone or a bone substitute and covered with a protective membrane.
 Early on, the filler material will support the tissue surrounding the deficient area, and in time will be replaced by new bone.